MLFlexer/async_runtime_io_uring_presentation/presentation.md

 ---
 ## Tokio-uring
 Tokio is in the process of implementing a backend for `io_uring` with [tokio-uring](https://github.com/tokio-rs/tokio-uring).

 ---
+## Takeaways
+- Building an async runtime is easier than you would expect in Rust
+- Great project for learning internals of async Rust
+- `io_uring` is kinda cool

+---
 # Thanks for comming to my first talk! :smile: